 Within these sections you will find training companies providing resources and instructors in one or more of those arenas.
 In my experience, make sure you define a strategy for training that connects SharePoint to the business in terms of what other tools SharePoint integrates with.
 Get a trainer who can instruct and provide resources on those additional levels.

-Finding a good training company can be a daunting task.
+Finding a good training company is looking for a needle in a stack of needles.
 Make sure you choose wisely and read-up on their credentials and customer reviews.
 A good source to get started on choosing a SharePoint training company is here:

 In the land of SharePoint everyday I learn something new about the product.
 Whether it is a technical bit of knowledge or even business, governance, implementation – everyday is a voyage of discovery.
 I am I think, a student but far from being a model student.
 I reckon a model student is that who has all the resources at hand for the topic area they wish to cover.